 Submitting work as your own that was not entirely written by you is plagiarism.
 This includes text generated by artificial intelligence (AI) products such as ChatGPT.
 Plagiarism is a form of academic misconduct.
 In keeping with the very high ethical and academic integrity standards of the BAMS program, a student who is suspected of engaging in any form of academic misconduct - including the inappropriate use of AI - will be required to meet with the instructor and program administrators to discuss the suspected misconduct.
-If, after this meeting, the student is still suspected of misconduct, the student will be reported to the FIU Student Conduct Committee.
+If the student fails to respond to a request for a meeting with the instructor and program administrators within 48 hours, or fails to attend the meeting, or otherwise causes the meeting to be unreasonably delayed, the student will forfeit the opportunity to meet with the instructor and program administrators and will be reported for academic misconduct.
+If, after the meeting, the student is still suspected of misconduct, the student will be reported to the FIU Student Conduct Committee.
 A student who is found to have committed academic misconduct will be dismissed from the program without the possibility of readmission.